thearn/simple-cython-example/README.md

 =======================
 [![Build Status](https://travis-ci.org/thearn/simple-cython-example.png?branch=master)](https://travis-ci.org/thearn/simple-cython-example)

-A small template project that shows how to wrap C/C++ code into python using Cython, and build the extensions into an installable module.
+A small template project that shows how to wrap C/C++ code into python using [cython](http://cython.org/), and build the extensions into an installable module.

 A `.pyx` file is included that implements a few wrapped C functions which can accept and return standard python data types and numpy ndarrays.
 These are compiled, wrapped, and integrated into the module using a standard `setup.py` script.